MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/patients-app.md

 1. patient=\<patient id>

-For an example of the call, see [Coverage.saz](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Teams/downloads/DSTUsaz/Coverage.saz?raw=true).
+For an example of the call, see [Coverage.saz] .

 ### Location